kavi181/pleuro-ai/README.md

-# 🩺 TPE Assistant - AI-Powered Clinical Decision Support Tool
+# 🩺 PleuroAI Assistant - AI-Powered Clinical Decision Support Tool

 This project is developed for the Microsoft Azure Hackathon 2025.
-The **TPE Assistant** is a clinical support tool designed to assist in diagnosing **Tuberculous Pleural Effusion (TPE)** using machine learning, with guidance provided by GPT-based suggestions.
+The **PleuroAI Assistant** is a clinical support tool designed to assist in diagnosing **Tuberculous Pleural Effusion (TPE) or Malignant Pleural Effusion (MPE)** using machine learning, with guidance provided by GPT-based suggestions.

 ## 🔍 Project Overview

-The assistant receives a patient's diagnostic input, predicts the likelihood of TPE, and recommends the next clinical steps using GPT (OpenAI) integration.
+The assistant receives a patient's diagnostic input, predicts the likelihood of TPE/MPE, and recommends the next clinical steps using GPT (OpenAI) integration.

 ---

-## 🔬 Current Scope

-This assistant is trained specifically to detect **Tuberculous Pleural Effusion (TPE)**.
-Cases predicted as **"Not TPE"** may include other pleural effusions such as:

-- Malignant Pleural Effusion (MPE)
-- Parapneumonic Effusion
-- Other causes of pleural effusion

-However, the system does **not currently differentiate these categories**.

 ## 🚀 Future Development

 We plan to:
-- Extend the model for **multi-class classification** to include MPE and other pleural diseases
+- Extend the model for **multi-class classification** to include other pleural diseases
 - Enhance GPT prompts for **differential diagnosis**
--

 ## ⚙️ Tech Stack